Franziska Kaufmann: Career

 As a junior curler, Kaufmann played in two World Junior Curling Championships.
 At the 2007 World Junior Curling Championships she played second for the Swiss team, skipped by Sandra Zurbuchen.
 The team wrapped up the round robin tournament with a 5–4 record, in a three-way tie for fourth place.
 The team had to play in two tie-break matches to make the playoffs.
 They won their first match by beating Norway's Kristin Moen Skaslien, but they lost in the second tie-breaker to Scotland's Sarah Reid.
 Kaufmann returned as second for the Swiss junior team at the 2009 World Junior Curling Championships, which was skipped by Martina Baumann this time.
 The team finished the round robin with a 7–2 record, tied with Scotland for first place.
 The team lost to Scotland's Eve Muirhead in their first playoff match, and then lost in the semi-final to Canada's Kaitlyn Lawes.
 The team then won the bronze medal game, against Russia's Margarita Fomina.

 Kaufmann would join the Binia Feltscher rink in 2011.
 The team went to the 2011 European Curling Championships and finished in seventh place.

 Kaufmann won her first World Curling Tour event in 2013 at the Glynhill Ladies International.
 She also won the Karuizawa International that season as well.

 The 2013–14 season was a breakthrough year for Kaufmann and teammates Binia Feltscher, Irene Schori and Christine Urech.
-At the start of the season, the won the 2013 Red Deer Curling Classic and made the playoffs of the Stockholm Ladies Cup and the Women's Masters Basel.
+At the start of the season, they won the 2013 Red Deer Curling Classic and made the playoffs of the Stockholm Ladies Cup and the Women's Masters Basel.
 They also won the right to represent Switzerland at the 2014 World Women's Curling Championship in Saint John, New Brunswick, Kaufmann's first World Championship.
 They had a great round robin, finishing in second with a 9–2 record, only losing to South Korea and Russia.
 This sent her to the 1 vs 2 game against Canada's Rachel Homan which she would lose 8–3.
 They quickly rebounded in the semifinal against Korea's Kim Ji-sun setting up a rematch against Homan.
 After a slow first half, the Swiss team would score three points in the eighth end and steal three in the ninth, giving them a 9–5 lead going into the final end.
 They successfully ran the Canadians out of stones to secure Switzerland's fourth World Championship title.